mesosphere/dcos-docs-site/pages/docs/1.10/cli/update/index.md

 ---
+layout: layout.pug
-post_title: Updating the CLI
+title: Updating the CLI
-nav_title: Updating
+navigationTitle: Updating
-menu_order: 3
+menuWeight: 3
 ---

 You can update the DC/OS CLI to the latest version or downgrade to an older version.